Yellow-Dog-Man/Resonite-Issues/README.md

 **FAILURE TO MEET THE ABOVE REQUIREMENTS WILL LIKELY RESULT IN THE ISSUE GOING UNADDRESSED/BEING CLOSED IF SUFFICIENT INFORMATION IS NOT PROVIDED IN A REASONABLE TIMEFRAME**

+# How we prioritize issues
+We use a number of factors when prioritizing issues.
+If you'd like to learn more and help increase the likelihood that your issue gets addressed, [read our HOW_WE_PRIORITIZE document here](HOW_WE_PRIORITIZE.md).

 **Thank you for your reports, and feedback.**